ogmacorp/PyOgmaNeo2/README.md

 import pyogmaneo
 ```

-Refer to the `sineWaveExample.py` example for further details.
+Refer to the `examples` directory for further details.

 ## Contributions